Perdex/DifferentialEquations/README.md

 # DifferentialEquations
 Inspired by the WaveEquation, I implemented all kinds of equations to this one.
-2d versions coming soon.

-This program models a few partial differential equations.
-Currently implemented:

-1-dimensional:
-- wave equation
-- heat equation
-- transport equation
-- transport equation with decay

-2-dimensional:
-at least heat and wave coming soon
+This program models currently the wave equation and the heat equation in both the 1-dimensional and 2-dimensional cases.

+Also a bugged version of the wave equation was left into the program, since it was fun to play with (reduce the tension parameter to increase fun!)

-This could be used to get a more intuitive understanding of ODE:s.
+This could be used to get a more intuitive understanding of PDE:s.
 Maybe a scripting language could be implemented so all kinds of equations could be tried?
-I'm planning on adding sliders for the coefficients and more info about the equations.